ndp-software/grid-navigator/README.md

 [![Node.js CI](https://github.com/ndp-software/grid-navigator/actions/workflows/node.js.yml/badge.svg)](https://github.com/ndp-software/grid-navigator/actions/workflows/node.js.yml)

-If you have a grid of elements, images or tiles, and you'd like to add keyboard navigation, the process is just a few
+To add keyboard navigation to a grid of elements, images or tiles, here are the steps:
-steps:

 #### 1. Include the package in your project, eg.